Monnify/monnify-wordpress-plugin/README.md

 - Initial release of the Monnify Official Payment Gateway Plugin.

+### 1.1

+- Supports WooCommerce block checkout.

 ## Upgrade Notice

-### 1.0
+### 1.1

-Upgrade to version 1.0 to start accepting payments through Monnify and enhance the payment experience for your customers.
+Upgrade to version 1.1 to start accepting payments through Monnify using the WooCommerce block checkout and enhance the payment experience for your customers.

 ---

-*For more information about Markdown syntax, refer to [Markdown's Syntax Documentation](https://daringfireball.net/projects/markdown/syntax).*